Create an IP to location web service

 Dataset

-The data used to create an IP to location index is publicly available from the 5 Regional Internet Registries (RIRs) (opens in a new tab)
+The data used to create an IP to location index is publicly available from the Internet routing registries (IRRs) (opens in a new tab) which includes the Regional Internet Registries (RIRs) (opens in a new tab)

 Generate the index

-The workflow executed in the following command contains multiple steps.
+The workflow executed in the above command does the following:

-- Download and decompress the data from the RIRs
+• Download and decompress the data from the IRRs

 Serve the data